saebyulpark/Mel2word/README.md

 Tokenize your melody with the Pre-train or generated dictionary.

 ## Environmental Setup

 To run the Mel2Word implementation, ensure that you have the following dependencies installed:

-PrettyMIDI: A Python library for handling MIDI files.
-Install it using pip install pretty_midi.
+- **PrettyMIDI:** A Python library for handling MIDI files.
+Install it using `pip install pretty_midi`.
-Google Drive Mounting: If you're using Google Colab, mount your Google Drive to access files seamlessly.
+- **Google Drive Mounting:** If you're using Google Colab, mount your Google Drive to access files seamlessly.
 Follow the steps provided in the Colab notebook.

-Contact
+## Contact

 For inquiries, issues, or collaborative research opportunities, contact us at saebyul_park@kaist.ac.kr.

 ---